Conservation ActionsIt is legally protected in all range states. The species has been on CITES Appendix I since 1975.

 IUCN Red List Account LinkPlease click here to see the species' IUCN Red List Account page.

-Stephen Belcher/http://www.stephenbelcher.net/(category and featured image)
+Stephen Belcher/http://www.stephenbelcher.net/(category image)